llathrop/Udacity-ML-Capstone-Kaggle-Allstate/Allstate_final_report.md

 - _Were there any complications with the original metrics or techniques that required changing prior to acquiring a solution?_
 - _Was there any part of the coding process (e.g., writing complicated functions) that should be documented?_

+To start with, we will first pick several normal SKLearn regressor, and combine them into a list for ease of use, along with several parameter/values dicts for use in grid search.
+We'll then split the provided train dataset into a new train and validation sets, for use in par(80/20 split).
+Using the new train data, we will run a grid search for each of the selected models, creating a list of regressors with parameters set from the search, and saved to disk for ease of reuse.

+We'll follow this by using xgb.cv() to find the best n_rounds for a set of parameters that have been manually selected and experimentally optimized.
+The train and validation sets are discarded, as we will now work split the entire train set into k-folds(K=5) for the first layer.

+for each fold we will use the current fold as the test set and train(or fit) the model on the rest of the data, x, making a prediction, y.
+The prediction for each fold will be made for each of the regressors that we have selected.
+The predictions for each fold will then be stacked together for use in the next layer.
+MAE (Mean Absolute Error) and prediction time are logged so that we may track progress.

+Due to run time, first layer models are saved and loaded if present.

+after the predictions are made for the first layer, they are averaged and a cluster is predicted and both added as a feature to the layer.

+The same process is followed for layer two, but with input data being the predictions, etc from the first layer.
+While the average value of the 2nd layer predictions was found to add value, clusters were not at this layer.
+The predictions from the 2nd layer are then fed to a final regressor for our final train/predict cycle.

+At this point, we are able to use the the models trained in each layer to make predictions for the test data, which follows the same cycle to the the third layer, where our final layer is predicted and output.

 ### Refinement
 In this section, you will need to discuss the process of improvement you made upon the algorithms and techniques you used in your implementation.
 For example, adjusting parameters for certain models to acquire improved solutions would fall under the refinement category.
 Your initial and final solutions should be reported, as well as any significant intermediate results as necessary.
 Questions to ask yourself when writing this section: